florestefano1975/comfyui-portrait-master/README.md

 The _lists_ subfolder contains the .txt files that generate the lists for some node options.
 You can open files and customize voices.

-## Practical advice

-Using high values for the skin and eye detail control parameters may override the setting for the chosen shot.
-In this case it is advisable to reduce the parameter values for the skin and eyes, or insert in the negative prompt (closeup, close up, close-up:1.5), modifying the weight as needed.

-For total control of the pose, use the ControlNet nodes integrated into the workflow, setting the _shot_ parameter to null (-).

 ## Workflow

 The [_portrait-master-controlnet-workflow.json_](/workflow/portrait-master-controlnet-workflow.json) file contains the workflow designed to work properly with Portrait Master.